-(Matthew 26:12) In pouring this ointment on my body, she has done it to prepare me for burial.
+(Matthew 26:12) For in that she hath poured this ointment on

+my body, she did it for my burial.

 Though she might not have known all that she was doing and why she was doing it, God providentially arranged for her to anoint Jesus' body for burial.
 She anointed His body when He could enjoy the soothing effects of the ointment before He suffered and died.
 We know that on the night Jesus was arrested that His disciples scattered in fear and Peter denied Him.
 What the woman did for Jesus could not be done at any other time and it was done for Him at the right time.